 Who gets notified when a new inbound lead is submitted from your website?

-Does the lead just go into some company wide email inbox?
+Does the lead go into some company-wide email inbox?

-Does the lead notification go to your office administrator and they have to forward it off to your sales team or dispatcher?
+Does the lead notification go to your office administrator, and do they have to forward it to your sales team or dispatcher?